SoniReddyMaram/Learning-Typography-by-building-a-Nutrition-Label/README.md

 ## License

-This project is licensed under the freeCodeCamp.
+This project is licensed under the freeCodeCamp/SoniReddyMaram.

 ## Contact